Migrant children held in mass shelters with little oversight | WTOP

 “I was so upset because I kept calling and calling and no one would tell me any information about where she was,” said José, who asked to be identified only by his first name out of fear of endangering his immigration case.
 “Finally they told me I had to pay $1,300 to cover her airplane ticket and if I didn’t pay, I would have to wait a month more, and I was so anxious.”

-For nearly three weeks, his daughter was held inside the Brownsville facility before finally being released to him in late April after an advocacy organization intervened to get the government to pay for her airfare, as is required by the agency.
+For nearly three weeks, his daughter was held inside the Brownsville facility before finally being released to him in late April after an advocacy organization intervened to get the government to foot the bill for her airfare, as is required by the agency.

+HHS declined to say whether there are any legally enforceable standards for caring for children housed at the emergency sites or how they are being monitored.
+The Biden administration has allowed very limited access to news media once children are brought into facilities, citing the coronavirus pandemic and privacy restrictions.

+“HHS has worked as swiftly as possible to increase bed capacity and to ensure potential sponsors can provide a safe home while the child goes through their immigration proceedings,” HHS spokesman Weber said in a statement.
+“As soon as wrap around services — on-site primary care, including childhood immunizations and physicals, case management, phone calls to family members, education, recreation etc — become available as a result of additional infrastructure and staff, they are provided as part of the operation.”

 Of particular concern to advocates are mass shelters, with hundreds of beds apiece.
 These facilities can leave children isolated, less supervised and without basic services.
 The AP found about half of all migrant children detained in the U.S. are sleeping in shelters with more than 1,000 other children.
 More than 17,650 are in facilities with 100 or more children.
 Some shelters and foster programs are small, little more than a house with a handful of kids.
 A large Houston facility abruptly closed last month after it was revealed that children were being given plastic bags instead of access to restrooms.